Bleach: The 3rd Phantom: Free Time

 Some spaces have bonuses on them, and if Kon lands on a space with a bonus, the player gets it.
 All the bonuses that are on the particular free time segment board are listed on the top screen in order of appearance, along with the board and Kon.
-The bonuses are the same as in event panels, excluding Exclamation Mark and Heart, with a new bonus thrown in, a D shaped like Kon's paw.
+The bonuses are the same as in event panels, excluding Exclamation Mark and Heart, with a new bonus thrown in, a D-shaped like Kon's paw.
 This is called "Discount" which decreases the amount of AP/spaces an event panel uses up/moves Kon.
 Event panels cannot go below 1 AP/space.

 Also, there is strategy to this mode.
 Players must carefully choose which panels to use.
 If Kon passes a space with a bonus on it, the player will not get it.
 If Kon lands on a yellow and black striped space, called a pit, free time ends automatically.

 Characters

 This game has around 60 playable characters.
 Most of the cast from Bleach: Dark Souls returns and the newcomers include Shinigami Retsu Unohana, Yumichika Ayasegawa, Kaien Shiba and Jidanbō, Visoreds Shinji Hirako and Hiyori Sarugaki, and Arrancars Ulquiorra Schiffer, Grimmjow Jaegerjaques, Yammy Riyalgo, as well as the Números.
-Sōjirō Kusaka, the antagonist of the movie Bleach: The DiamondDust Rebellion, is featured in the game.
+Sōjirō Kusaka, the antagonist of the film Bleach: The DiamondDust Rebellion, is featured in the game.

 During their journey, the Kudo siblings will also meet younger versions of Rukia Kuchiki, Renji Abarai, Tōshirō Hitsugaya, Rangiku Matsumoto, Momo Hinamori, Gin Ichimaru, Suì-Fēng and Kenpachi Zaraki.

 Characters created for this game, aside from Matsuri and Fujimaru Kudo, include former 5th Division Captain Seigen Suzunami who raised the Kudo twins, his sister Konoka and a girl in the living world named Shiyo.

-The Vizards including Ichigo are unable to transform into their hollow form in this game however when Shinji Hirako and Hiyori Sarugaki do special attacks in the battle scene they will put their hollow mask on.
+The Vizards including Ichigo are unable to transform into their hollow form in this game but when Shinji Hirako and Hiyori Sarugaki do special attacks in the battle scene they will put their hollow mask on.